 In addition to methodological work, I have developed a program of research based on health and social psychology.
 This has generated a line of research in collaboration with colleagues working in areas such as adolescent health, well-being, chronic illness, and drug and alcohol use, as well as health education and preventative medicine, health psychology, animal behavior, and nursing.

 Since 2003 I have served on the Editorial Board for Psychological Methods as a Consulting Editor and have conducted ad hoc reviews for the National Science Foundation and several professional journals, including Developmental Psychology, Prevention Science,Applied Psychological Measurement, Journal of Statistics Education, Structural Equation Modeling, American Psychologist, Journal of Social and Clinical Psychology, Psychological Science, Behavior Research Methods, Drug and Alcohol Dependence, Journal of Experimental Psychology: Learning, Memory and Cognition.
-I am currently Associate Editor of APS’s Dictionary of Statistics.
+I served as Associate Editor of the APS Dictionary of Statistics and Research Methods that has been selected for inclusion in Choice magazine’s annual Outstanding Academic Titles issue (January 2015).
+This is a prestigious distinction for an academic title.
+Choice is the American Library Association’s publication for academic libraries.